CU-Robotics/buff-code/README.md

    - Editor: Mitchell D Scott
    - Status: back to unstable (due to the incident)
    - Description:
+      - Firmware uses a makefile and arduino2 install to build/upload
       - Updates to controls and hid
       - moved safety switch to dr16 (cause of the incident) NEEDS TESTING ASAP
       - progress on perception, blocked by npu issue, quadtree put on hold (but still exists, please someone do something with it)
+      - Updated docker containers ~recently
+      - removed lots of deprecated things
  - Version 2.00
    - Date: Decemberish, 2022
    - Editor: Mitchell D Scott